tavvfiq/cafe-rest-api/README.md

 # cafe-rest-api
-RESTfull API for KeCafe Skuy! in Go
+RESTful API for KeCafe Skuy! in Go